guruparan18/compare-web/README.md

 # Compare Web

-A simple tool that runs in local and compares any two given website URLs that you have access to.
+A simple tool that runs locally and compares any two given website URLs that you have access to.
+The latest version performs fetching and link checks in parallel using threads for improved speed.

 ## Setup